Our vision for Computing at Applecroft

 Information Technology is taught during the summer term and covers the 'Computing Systems and Networks' and 'Data and Information' units.
 Computing Systems and Networks focuses on technology around us, the internet, sharing information and communication.
 Data and Information focuses on grouping data, pictograms, databases and data logging.

 Keeping ourselves safe online is fundamental in our digital world.
-E-Safety is taught explicitly during each Computing lesson as well as being continuously embedded in all areas of school life.

 Computing Road Maps